Syro-Malabar Church

-The Syro-Malabar Church, also known as the Syro-Malabar Catholic Church / Edta Qatholiqi D’Malabar Suryaya,ܥܸܕܬܵܐ ܩܵܬܘܿܠܝܼܩܝܼ ܕܡܲܠܲܒܵܪ ܣܘܼܪܝܵܝܵܐ (or ܥܸܕܬܵܐ ܕܡܲܠܲܒܵܪ ܣܘܼܪܝܵܝܵܐ); സുറിയാനി മലബാർ സഭ is an Eastern Catholic church based in Kerala, India.
+The Syro-Malabar Church, also known as the Syro-Malabar Catholic Church or Edtha Qatholiqi d'Malabar Suryaya, (Note: ܥܸܕܬܵܐ ܩܵܬܘܿܠܝܼܩܝܼ ܕܡܲܠܲܒܵܪ ܣܘܼܪܝܵܝܵܐ or ܥܸܕܬܵܐ ܕܡܲܠܲܒܵܪ ܣܘܼܪܝܵܝܵܐ; സുറിയാനി മലബാർ സഭ (സുറിയാനി കത്തോലിക്കാ സഭ)) is an Eastern Catholic church based in Kerala, India.
 It is a sui iuris (autonomous) particular church in full communion with the Holy See and the worldwide Catholic Church, with self-governance under the Code of Canons of the Eastern Churches (CCEO).
 The major archbishop presides over the entire church.
 The incumbent Major Archbishop is Raphael Thattil, serving since January 2024.
 It is the largest Syriac Christian church and the largest Eastern Catholic church.
 Syro-Malabar is a prefix reflecting the church's use of the East Syriac liturgy and origins in Malabar (modern Kerala and parts of Tamil Nadu).
 The name has been in usage in official Vatican documents since the nineteenth century.

-The Syro-Malabar Church is primarily based in India; with five metropolitan archeparchies and ten suffragan eparchies in Kerala, there are 4 Archeparchies and 13 eparchies in other parts of India, and four eparchies outside India.
-The Syro-Malabar Synod of Bishops canonically convoked and presided over by the major archbishop constitutes the supreme authority of the church.
+The Syro-Malabar Church is primarily based in India: along with five metropolitan archeparchies and ten suffragan eparchies in Kerala, there are 4 Archeparchies and 13 eparchies in other parts of India, and also four eparchies outside India.
+The Syro-Malabar Synod of Bishops, canonically convoked and presided over by the major archbishop, constitutes the supreme authority of the church.
 The Major Archiepiscopal Curia of the church is based in Kakkanad, Kochi.
 It is the largest among Saint Thomas Christians communities, with a population of 2.35 million in Kerala as per the 2011 Kerala state census and 4.53 million worldwide as estimated in the 2023 Annuario Pontificio.
-It is the second largest sui juris church within the communion of the Catholic Church after the Latin Church.
+It is the second largest sui iuris church within the communion of the Catholic Church, second in scale only to the Latin Church.

-The Syro-Malabar Church traces its origins to Thomas the Apostle's evangelization efforts in 1st-century AD India.
+The Syro-Malabar Church traditionally links its origins to Thomas the Apostle's evangelization efforts in 1st-century AD India.
 The earliest recorded organised Christian presence in India dates to the 6th century, when Persian missionaries of the East Syriac Rite tradition of the Church of the East, established themselves in modern-day Kerala and Sri Lanka.
 The Church of the East shared communion with the Roman Imperial Church, within Nicene Christianity, until the Council of Ephesus in the 5th century, separating primarily over differences in Christology and for political reasons.
 The Syro-Malabar Church uses a variant of the East Syriac Rite, which dates back to 3rd century Edessa, Upper Mesopotamia.
 Hence, it is a part of Syriac Christianity by liturgy and heritage.